-MBP – MailBox Provider, often also referred to as ISP, any company that provides end users (i.e., subscribers) with an email account.
+MBP – MailBox Provider, often also referred to as ISP, any company that provides end users with an email account.
 The largest MBPs in North America are Gmail, Yahoo, Microsoft, AOL, and Comcast.
-It’s important to not forget corporate email providers with their custom setup and unique spam filters, which can make a big difference for some industries – for example schools and universities tend to have very aggressive spam filters so fewer emails reach recipients.
+It’s important to not forget corporate email providers with their custom setup and unique spam filters, which can make a big difference for some industries, e.g. banks or universities.

 Blocked – if email is blocked, the MBP filter has determined the message or sender is suspicious and has stopped the mail (and any other volume from the sender) from going through to the recipient.

 Bounces – a bounce means that the message cannot be accepted by the MBP (MailBox Provider) and is the email equivalent of “return to sender.”
 There are two types of bounces: hard and soft.
-Hard bounces indicate an email address is invalid or no longer exists; soft bounces indicate a temporary reason, such as a full inbox, for returning the message, with auto-responder (out of office) being the most common reason for a soft bounce.
+Hard bounces indicate an email address is invalid or no longer exists; soft bounces indicate a temporary reason, such as a full inbox or attachment too large, for returning the message, with auto-responder (out of office) being the most common reason for a soft bounce.

 Double opt-in – a practice to ask email subscribers to verify their subscription by clicking on a link in a verification email automatically sent out once a user subscribes.
 Double opt-in can significantly limit marketing opportunities for a given list while slightly improving list quality.
 Single opt-in is considered a superior subscription process by many marketers because it maximizes list growth and overall performance by minimizing signup barriers and opportunities for errors.
 Chad White from Litmus on advantages of single opt-in.